 However, Young also mentioned on Twitter that the Thunder making a move on the Celtics guard could possible show the direction the team is taking.

 The Thunder may be choosing between Smart and Andre Roberson.
 The All-Defensive Second Team player for the Thunder has not yet resigned to the team.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!